 Caribbean offerings of fried fish are almost always exceptionally delicious.
-Three reasons for this are: the fish are soaked in lime, salt, and water during preparation; they are then marinated or stuffed with savoury Caribbean seasonings; and they are fried in soft, home-seasoned breadcrumbs.
+Three reasons for this are: the fish are soaked in lime, salt, and water during preparation; they are then marinated or stuffed with savory Caribbean seasonings; and they are fried in soft, home-seasoned breadcrumbs.

 You will need the following ingredients:

-Fish fillets to serve 4
+- Fish fillets to serving 4

-2 limes (use one if they are large and juicy)
+- 2 limes (use one if they are large and juicy)

-2 teaspoons salt
+- 2 teaspoons salt

-2 tablespoons Caribbean seasoning (page 6)
+- 2 tablespoons Caribbean seasoning (page 6)

-1 cup 5oz/155g extra fine breadcrumbs
+- 1 cup 5oz/155g extra-fine breadcrumbs

-1 cup 5oz/155g flour
+- 1 cup 5oz/155g flour

-Salt and white pepper to taste
+- Salt and white pepper to taste

-1 teaspoon paprika
+- 1 teaspoon paprika

-1 teaspoon fish multi purpose seasoning (optional)
+- 1 teaspoon fish multi-purpose seasoning (optional)

-Oil for frying (Canola or Olive are reputedly healthier)
+- Oil for frying (Canola or Olive are reputedly healthier)

 Squeeze the limes into a bowl with ¾ cup of water, add the salt and place the fish to soak for about ½ hour.
 Remove the fish, rinse and pat dry.

-Mix the flour, breadcrumbs, white pepper, paprika and a little salt.
-This is one of those occasions when you can add various seasonings out of your kitchen cupboard like fish magic, onion and garlic powder, dried herbs or whatever takes your fancy.
+Mix the flour, breadcrumbs, white pepper, paprika, and a little salt.
+This is one of those occasions when you can add various seasonings out of your kitchen cupboard like fish magic, onion and garlic powder, dried herbs, or whatever takes your fancy.

 Heat very shallow oil for fish, in a large frying pan over a medium/high heat.
-Shake off excess egg, coat in the breadcrumb mixture, shake again and place in the oil when it is hot enough (It should sizzle slightly when the item is placed in it).
+Shake off excess egg, coat in the breadcrumb mixture, shake again, and place in the oil when it is hot enough (It should sizzle slightly when the item is placed in it).
 Fry the fish over the medium/high heat for a couple of minutes on each side.
 Fish needs very little cooking and is overcooked very easily.
 If frying flying fish place it skin side up first.

 Author: Brett Callaghan